 Nondairy Ice Cream

 Vegan ice cream is actually super easy to make at home, whether you have an ice cream maker or not.
-Fresh mint in a coconut milk base is my favorite flavor, though that recipe isn’t up here, yet, so I’ve linked a comparable one below.
+Fresh mint in a coconut milk base is my favorite flavor (recipe linked below), but fruity ice creams are another delicious treat.
 If you’re in the USA and can tolerate small amounts of guar gum, the Coconut Bliss brand makes a plain dairy-free ice cream that you can sub for in every low histamine dessert which calls for ice cream.
 Some ideas include the mochi linked above, ice cream sandwiches, and an affogato (or even served with just plain ginger syrup or a strongly-brewed tea, like a tea-ffogato).

 *Sweet Potato Ginger Crumb Cake